zipporahmutanu04/Aleph-hackathon/README.md

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

-4. On a third terminal, start your NextJS app:
+4. On the same terminal, start your NextJS app:

 ```
 yarn start